sphinx-doc/sphinx-intl/README.rst

 0.9.2 (Unreleased)
 -------------------
+* Add `stat` command for displaying statistics like 'msgfmt --statistics'.
 * Documentation and error messages are improved.
 * Fix: update command did not detect pot/po difference when translated count and untranslated count are not difference.